luntergroup/smcsmc/docs/source/introduction.rst

 ============

-SMCSMC, short for **S**\ equential **M**\ onte **C**\ arlo for the **S**\ equentially **M**\ arkovian **C**\ oalescent, is a method for estimating ancestral population size and migration history from sequence data.
+SMCSMC, short for :term:`Sequential Monte Carlo<Particle Filter>` for the :term:`Sequentially Markovian Coalescent`, is a method for estimating ancestral population size and migration history from sequence data.
 It has several advantages over comparable methods, especially when inferring asymetric migration models.

-The method simulates many trees (:term:`particles<Particle>`) from a coalescent model and updates them using information about genetic variation along the sequence.
-Stochastic expectation maximization is used to update demographic parameters (population sizes, migration matrix) in iterative steps until convergence is reached.
+The method uses a :term:`particle filter<Particle Filter>` to approximate the state space of trees along the sequence and :term:`Variational Bayes` to infer epoch specific :term:`demographic parameters<Demographic Parameters>` over a given number of iterations.

-SMCSMC takes as input optionally phased sequencing data formatted as segments, and provides utilities for data conversion from common formats.
+:code:`smcsmc` takes as input optionally phased sequencing data formatted as segments, and provides utilities for analysing and visualising the inferred ancestral rates.

 Installation